klaytn/klaytn-baobab-setup-workshop/content/40_configure_network/_index.md

 ### Chapter 4

-# Configure Baobab Network
+# Configure Kairos Network

-#### Now, we are going to re-configure networks to join Baobab.
+#### Now, we are going to re-configure networks to join Kairos.
 ####

 {{< line_break >}}